 If you decide to camp along the Hebridean Way, make yourself familiar with the SOAC rules for camping and stick to then when you’re out and about.

 Finding wild camping spots is fairly easy anywhere along the Hebridean Way.
 Look out for flat surfaces with enough soil to securely anchor your tent’s pegs in.
-The drier the ground is the better and of you can find somewhere with a fast-flowing water source nearby it’s even better.
+The drier the ground is the better and if you can find somewhere with a fast-flowing water source nearby it’s even better.

-I initially planned to wild camp most of the way, but ended up only spending 5 nights out by myself.
+I initially planned to wild camp most of the way but ended up only spending 5 nights out by myself.
 I wild camped at the end of stage 2 in the dunes near Askernish, stage 3 near the Our Lady of the Isles statue, stage 6 in Lochmaddy, on my rest day in Leverburgh and stage 11 in Laxay.

 Hostels & campsites